 2) Water use isn’t just volume—it’s wastewater treatability

 Gummy cleanup is a different animal than cleaning dry blends.
 Syrups, gels, colors, flavors, and release aids can create residues that cling, set, or smear.
-That often pushes more frequent cleaning and longer wash cycles, which increases water demand.
-But the more important (and often ignored) point is what happens after the rinse: gummy wash water can carry a heavy load that’s tougher to manage downstream.
+That often pushes more frequent cleaning and longer wash cycles, increasing water demand.
+But the more important point is what happens after the rinse: gummy wash water can carry a heavy load that’s tougher to manage downstream.

 - High organic load from sugars and syrups (often reflected as high COD)